 Pleasantly surprised is how I would describe my overall feeling towards this shoe.
 I wasn’t sure how it would fare, if the carbon plates were just a gimmick, but I can easily see now how this level of comfort, support and bounce is great for those who are racing on moderate terrain.
 Of course, it’s too early to say how many miles I will get out of this shoe.
 On most of my trail shoes, I get to around 300-400 miles before I put my toes through them.
 I am hoping for at least similar for this particular pair.
 Not least because they are slightly more than I would normally spend on a pair of trail running shoes, but it is a similar price point to other carbon fibre plated shoes so competes well in that market.

 One of the key things that we search for buying a shoe are reviews as to the sizing.
 Do they come up small or are they a generous size?
 In this instance as someone, who takes between a 6.5-7, I would recommend going up half a size to a 7.5.

 Do Carbon Plated Trail Shoes Have a Place?

-While having proven themselves to improve speed and recovery times on the road since their inception in 2017, is there a place for carbon plated shoes in trial running.
+While having proven themselves to improve speed and recovery times on the road since their inception in 2017, is there a place for carbon plated shoes in trail running?
 The key is in their design.
 If used with the right type of foam, they can decrease linear energy costs.
 This could save energy in certain sections of races.
 Very important in ultra marathon trail races when small savings could lead to large gains.
-We also like to think that they can give you an edge on flatter sections of a trail during shorter races.
+We also like to think they can give you an edge on flatter sections of a trail during shorter races.